 The extension for Chrome secures the browser connection on your device, but when DotVPN is not working, it might leave you at great risk for cybercrime.

-Many users experience issues with Chrome, as Google’s browser sometimes doesn’t work when is paired with a VPN.
+Many users experience issues with Chrome, as Google’s browser sometimes doesn’t work when is paired with.

 If you are experiencing problems with DotVPN, make sure to check the solutions that we provided below.